a-h-b/dadasnake/README.md

 ```

 9) Fasttree:
-The dadasnake comes with fasttree for treeing, but if you have a decent number of sequences, it is likely to be very slow.
+dadasnake comes with fasttree for treeing, but if you have a decent number of sequences, it is likely to be relatively slow.
 If you have fasttreeMP, you can give the path to it in the config file.

 ![overview](https://github.com/a-h-b/dadasnake/blob/master/documentation/pipeline.png)